Super Mario Advance 4: Super Mario Bros. 3

-Gameplay and premise
+Gameplay

 The gameplay is the same as in the original version of Super Mario Bros.
 3 for the Nintendo Entertainment System.
 Players take control of either Mario or Luigi, adventuring through eight kingdoms of the Mushroom World to defeat the seven Koopa Kids and Bowser, who have taken the seven magic rods from the kings of these seven kingdoms, transforming them into various creatures.
 Players are able to make use of several basic techniques such as running, jumping, and swimming.
 The objective of each stage is to reach a certain goal, which is typically a black background with a rotating box containing either a mushroom, flower, or star.
 Players access the levels by exploring various maps; once a level is complete, players may not replay it until they beat the game.
 This map has several features on it, such as bridges that lower after completing a level or Hammer Bros. that wander around the map.
 There are several kinds of levels, including a dungeon level and an airship level.
 Outside of the main mode of play, players may also play a remake of the Mario Bros. game, which has been included in all Super Mario Advance games previous to it.
 It supports anywhere from one to four players.

 It retains the power-ups from Super Mario Bros.
 3, including the basic power-ups of the Super Mushroom, Fire Flower, and Starman, as well as the Super Leaf, Tanooki Suit, Frog Suit, and Hammer Bros.
 Suit, all introduced in the original release.
 The Super Mushroom increases the player-character's size; the Fire Flower gives him a fireball attack; the Starman makes him invincible; the Super Leaf gives him a tail that lets him attack enemies by spinning and allows him to fly; the Tanooki Suit is a modified Super Leaf, giving him the ability to turn into a statue; the Frog Suit allows him to jump high and swim faster; and the Hammer Bros.
 Suit gives Mario a hammer projectile.
 Less common power-ups include these: a whistle, which allows players to go to other lands; a hammer, which allows them to gain access to new areas; and a cloud, which allows them to skip one level.